Petrol prices: Commerce Commission recommends new regulation to drive fuel prices down

 "The government is going to be looking for some quick wins here.
 They're going to want to see some changes in the fuel market before the next election."

-All wholesale contracts should be written in clear and consise language and include a transparent cost-based pricing clause, the ComCom said.
+All wholesale contracts should be written in clear and concise language and include a transparent cost-based pricing clause, the ComCom said.

 "We have identified several factors we consider are hindering competition and